Primates in the Anglican Communion: Dual primates

 In the Church of England and the Church of Ireland, the metropolitan of the second province has since medieval times also been accorded the title of primate.
-In England, the Archbishop of Canterbury is known as the "Primate of All England" while the Archbishop of York as "Primate of England" (see also Primacy of Canterbury).
-In Ireland both the Anglican and Roman Catholic Archbishops of Armagh are titled "Primate of All Ireland"; while both the Anglican and Roman Catholic Archbishops of Dublin are titled "Primate of Ireland".
+In England, the Archbishop of Canterbury is known as the "Primate of All England" while the Archbishop of York as "Primate of England".
+In Ireland both the Anglican and Catholic Archbishops of Armagh are titled "Primate of All Ireland"; while both the Anglican and Catholic Archbishops of Dublin are titled "Primate of Ireland".
 As both of these positions pre-date the 1921 partition, they relate to the whole of Ireland.
 The junior primates of these churches do not normally participate in the Primates' Meeting.